 by Helen Alvaré

-Helen Alvare is Director of Planning and Information for the Secretariat for Pro-Life Activities at the National Conference of Catholic Bishops in Washington, DC.
+Helen Alvare is the Director of Planning and Information for the Secretariat for Pro-Life Activities of the National Conference of Catholic Bishops.